 - olive oil - Extra virgin olive oil is an excellent choice for this salad.

 - fresh bocconcini cheese - Bocconcini is merely a fancy term for small mozzarella balls.
-These cheese balls can be the perfect compliment to nearly any Italian appetizer or zesty dish, as they provide just the right amount of cheese without overpowering the other flavors.
+These cheese balls can be the perfect complement to nearly any Italian appetizer or zesty dish, as they provide just the right amount of cheese without overpowering the other flavors.
+You can find plant-based bocconcini if you need a vegan option!

 - balsamic vinegar - Choose a high quality balsamic vinegar from Italy for a more traditional, authentic experience.
 Or, you could make this dish even more unique by choosing a non-traditional flavored balsamic vinegar, such as an oregano balsamic or even a fruit-flavored vinegar for an extra dash of sweetness.